ansforge/SAMU-Hub-Sante/hub/README.md

 **Run the dispatcher:**
 - Add `GITHUB_ACTOR` & `GITHUB_TOKEN` environment variables in the configuration.
-    You can also set them in a gradle.properties file project scoped, based on [this template](dispatcher/gradle.properties.tmpl) or globally scoped, located at ~/.gradle/gradle.properties
+    You can also set them in a gradle.properties file project scoped, based on [this template](dispatcher/gradle.properties.tmpl) (git ignored) or globally scoped, located at ~/.gradle/gradle.properties
 - Click "Apply" & "Ok"
 - Run the application